kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

 p-value is \> 0.05 so the result is not statistically significant so we can assume homogeneity from this test also.

+Levene’s test is usually more robust to data which departs from normality.
+For Barlett’s test the data must be normally distributed.

 Now we conduct ANOVA using the package userfriendlyscience and the method oneway and also with stats::aov In this case we can use Tukey as the post-hoc test option since variances in the groups are equal.
 This is similar to the welsh modification(var.equal) in the t-test, where we needed to know if there was homogeneity of the variance also.